niccord/OTOBO-OPM-Maker/README.md

 - dependencies

-    List all CPAN- and OTRS- dependencies of your package
+    List all CPAN- and OTOBO- dependencies of your package

 - build